Skip to content

 This review is not exclusive to Redditch Borough Council, there are many reviews happening across country.

-Why are the wards being reviewed?
+Why were the wards reviewed?

 Electoral reviews are carried out to see whether the boundaries of wards within a local authority need to be altered to ensure effective local government and electoral equality.
-The last review was in 2002 and therefore a review has been arranged to ensure all Councillors represent around the same number of electors across the Borough.
+The last review was in 2002 and therefore a review was arranged to ensure all Councillors represent around the same number of electors across the Borough.

-The Commission will work to make recommendations on:
+The Commission worked to make recommendations on:

 • The number of wards